 The Research Support Fund assists Canadian post-secondary institutions with the costs associated with managing their research enterprise, helping them to maintain a world-class research environment.
 Grants can be used to:

 - provide research management and administrative support;

 - transfer knowledge from academia to private, public and not-for-profit sectors.

-The Research Support Fund program is replacing the Indirect Costs Program (ICP), beginning in the 2015-16 fiscal year.
+The Research Support Fund program replaced the Indirect Costs Program (ICP), at the start of the 2015-16 fiscal year.
 The ICP was introduced by the Government of Canada in 2003 to assist Canadian universities and colleges with an annual grant to pay for a portion of their indirect costs of research.

 The Research Support Fund provides assistance in the following five expenditure categories:

 - Management and administration of an institution's research enterprise;